PolySTAR-mtl/robomaster-2022-cv/detection/README.md

 See: https://github.com/AlexeyAB/darknet#how-to-use-on-the-command-line if you want to see how the command line of darknet works
 If you want more information on how to parametrize the ".cfg" file of the model or how everything works, check https://github.com/AlexeyAB/darknet/wiki => the colab at the beginning talking about Detection/Traning!

 WARNING: The training will take several hours, even on GPU.
-Make sure you have a computer that can do so or use the Jetson.
+Make sure you have a computer that can do so!
+Even on the Jetson, it will be slow!

 ## Testing

+### Darknet

+You can first try to check the results using darknet framework.
+Be careful though, the FPS (Frame Per Seconds, that is, how many detections are done in a second) you will get won't reflect the FPS you will get on the Jetson (it is just for testing).

+Benchmark we did show between 7-10 FPS using this (which is far from ideal, since we would like around 20 FPS minimum, 30 FPS being real time).

-If you want to just test the model based on the configuration that alreaady exists, you can download the weights avaiable on the drive (RoboMaster -> Equipe-Computer vision -> weights -> yolov3_custom_best.weights).
+To test the model based on the configuration that already exists, you can download the weights avaiable on the drive (RoboMaster -> Equipe-Computer vision -> weights -> yolov3_custom_best.weights).
 On the same path you also have the .cfg file used (same as the one presented in the tree).

 Command example (to execute at the root of `detection/`):